DFE-Digital/bat-design-history/app/posts/find-teacher-training/2019-08-30-end-of-cycle-notice.md

 ---
 title: An end of cycle notice
-description: Tell users which year’s courses they are searching.
+description: Tell users which year’s courses they are searching
 date: 2019-08-30
 screenshots:
   items: